Incidence, survival and mortality

 Breast cancer is the most common in women - 31 out of every 100 cancers (31%) diagnosed in women are breast cancer.
-But in women aged 15-24, melanoma is the most common accounting for 17% of cancers, with only a few women diagnosed with breast cancer in this age group.
+But in women aged 15-24, melanoma and Hodgkin lymphoma are the most common (16% each), with only a few women diagnosed with breast cancer in this age group.

 Although there are variations for specific cancers, the number of cancers diagnosed generally increases with age.
 Nearly two thirds of cancers (63%) are diagnosed in people aged 65 and over.